PersonalDataPipeline/pdpl-cli/docs/devlog.md

 Started working on the external configuration file yesterday.
 Ran into a couple of complications stemming from circular dependencies, now working through just processing the config file once.
 I landed on something I like but need to document what we've got before I forget how it works 🙃

+OK, it is time!
+Time to hook this up to Automator and see what happens!
+Here's what I did to get it started ... well, after I found a bug in the queue ...

+- Ran `npm run historic oura` to start the full download.
+Got the "outputDir" not found error 👍 created the directory and ran again, no problem.
+- Ran `npm run oura` and it finished properly

 ## [[2024-03-24]]